-As such, we want to shed some light (and even debunk a few things) about an ingredient that’s given pet parents like you some cause for pause lately -- Palm Fruit Oil.
+As such, we want to shed some light (and even debunk a few things) about an ingredient that’s given pet parents like you some cause for pause lately -- Palm Oil.

-However, those articles have caused quite a few misconceptions to form about the overall safety of Palm Fruit Oil.
+However, those articles have caused quite a few misconceptions to form about the overall safety of Palm Oil.
 So, let’s revisit how these concerns came about, and what it truly means for your favorite furball.

 Many dog parents love taking their canine companions to the beach for fetching frisbees and fun in the sun.
-But sadly, not everything that washes ashore is Fido-friendly, as some beaches are located in areas where ships frequently dispose diesel fuel waste into the ocean.
+But sadly, not everything that washes ashore is Fido-friendly, as some beaches are located in areas where cargo ships wash their tanks out at sea using palm oil and then dump the waste into the ocean.

-Understandably, the news of contaminated Palm Fruit Oil (in the United Kingdom) traveled fast, which immediately caught the eye of pet parents that recognized Palm Fruit Oil as an ingredient used in pet supplements.
+Understandably, the news of contaminated Palm Oil (in the United Kingdom) traveled fast, which immediately caught the eye of pet parents that recognized Palm Oil as an ingredient used in pet supplements.

-Can Palm Fruit Oil Really Harm Your Pet?
+Can Palm Oil Really Harm Your Pet?

-But as you can see, natural Palm Fruit Oil isn’t the culprit, it's the associated diesel fuel and other contaminants that causes harm to pets.
+But as you can see, natural Palm Oil isn’t the culprit.
+It's the associated diesel fuel and other contaminants that causes harm to pets.
 But still in all, let’s just hope that one day, ocean waters will stop being used as a dump for harmful chemicals that put our loved ones at risk.